Have You Suffered a Recent or Not So Recent Loss?

 Grief can feel like a tsunami - wave after wave of emotions that can overtake you at any moment.

-Are you suffering the loss of a loved one or perhaps someone you loved has left before it was time such as in relationship loss?
+Are you suffering the loss of a loved one or perhaps someone you loved has left before it was time, such as in relationship loss?
 Loss of a job or a financial situation can also cause a grief response.
-Those who have been through loss can understand the depth of the feelings.
+Those who have been through a loss can understand the depth of the feelings.